algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

-#Proportional-Integral-Derivative Controller
+# Proportional-Integral-Derivative Controller

-The proportional-integral-derivative controller (PID controller) is a control loop feedback mechanism, used for continuously modulated control.
+The Proportional-Integral-Derivative controller (PID controller) is a control loop feedback mechanism, used for continuously modulated control.
 The PID controller is comprised of three parts: proportional controller, integral controller, and derivative controller.

 Before we get into how a PID controller works, we need a good example to explain things.